 There’s also a Lyft Plus option available for when you need something bigger than a compact car.
 Lyft Plus is a six passenger ride when you need more space or want to ride with your entire squad.

-- Frontier Airlines announced that it will launch new service at Port Columbus International Airport beginning at the end of May, with new non-stop flight options for travelers to and from Denver, Las Vegas, Orlando and Philadelphia.
+- Frontier Airlines recently launched service at John Glenn Columbus International Airport, with new non-stop flight options for travelers to and from Denver, Las Vegas, Orlando and Philadelphia.
 The lower fares on Frontier should trigger other carriers to lower their fares, making it great for those traveling to Columbus.

 All of our options with these included can be found on our transportation guide.